By David Tuller, DrPH

 I’m glad you agree that ME/CFS has an “underlying pathophysiology.”
 But to say that the conference does not “focus” on this illness is obviously not the same as saying it won’t be discussed.
-For reasons known only to you and the other organizers, you have decided to invite to your gathering a man involved in what can only be called the kidnapping and torture of a vulnerable young Danish woman diagnosed with the illness you have just indicated is a serious organic disease.
-This kidnapping and torture, conducted with the full authority of the state, was considered justified based on the sorts of claims about functional somatic disorders being presented at Columbia this weekend.
+For reasons known only to you and the other organizers, you have decided to invite to your gathering a man involved in what can only be called the egregious mistreatment* [see note at end of post] of a vulnerable young Danish woman diagnosed with the illness you have just indicated is a serious organic disease.
+This mistreatment*, conducted with the full authority of the state, was considered justified based on the sorts of claims about functional somatic disorders being presented at Columbia this weekend.

 If you and the other organizers were aware of these actions and decided to invite Fink anyway, shame on you.
 If you and the other organizers were not aware of these actions, that would suggest that none of you engaged in sufficient due diligence to vet those being invited.
 Neither explanation reflects well on you and your colleagues.
 The invitation would also seem to violate some key principles of developing CME activities, according to the guidelines promulgated by the Accreditation Council for Continuing Medical Education.

 Here’s what those guidelines say about “dealing with controversial topics”: